Moderna's potential coronavirus vaccine gains FDA's 'fast track' status

 Drugmakers such as Johnson & Johnson and Pfizer Inc, which is working with Germany’s BioNTech SE, are also working to develop vaccines for the novel coronavirus.

-Last month, Morderna received $483 million funding from a U.S. government agency to accelerate development of the vaccine.
+Last month, Moderna received $483 million funding from a U.S. government agency to accelerate development of the vaccine.

+(This story refiles to correct company name in paragraph 8 to “Moderna” from “Morderna”)

 Reporting by Manas Mishra in Bengaluru; Editing by Amy Caren Daniel